darbyjohnston/tlRender/README.md

 The library is written in C++ and uses the CMake build system.

+These screenshots show an example application built with tlRender.
+The application is comparing two images with a wipe and horizontal layout.

 ![player 1](etc/Images/player_1.png)
 ![player 2](etc/Images/player_2.png)

-These screenshots show an example application built with tlRender.
-The application is comparing two images, a render and a wireframe, with a wipe and horizontal layout.

 Features:
-* Support for OpenTimelineIO files, image sequences, and movies
+* Support for timeline files, image sequences, movies, and audio files.
-* A/B comparison with multiple modes including wipe, overlay, and difference
+* Compare multiple files with wipe, overlay, and difference modes.
-* Color management with OpenColorIO
+* Color management with OpenColorIO.
-* Multi-track audio with variable speed and reverse playback
+* Multi-track audio with variable speed and reverse playback.
+* Experimental support for USD files.
-* Support for Linux, macOS, and Windows
+* Available for Linux, macOS, and Windows.
-* Experimental USD support

 ## Building Dependencies